mozilla/ichnaea/docs/metrics.rst

 ``data.observation.upload#type:wifi``,
 ``data.observation.upload#type:wifi,key:<api_shortname>`` : counters

-    Count the number of cell or wifi observations entering the data processing pipeline; before normalization and blocklist processing have been applied.
-In other words this metric counts "total cell or wifi observations inside each submitted batch", as each batch is decomposed into individual observations.
+    Count the number of cell or wifi :term:`observations` entering the data processing pipeline; before normalization and blocklist processing have been applied.
+In other words this metric counts "total cell or wifi :term:`observations` inside each submitted batch", as each batch is decomposed into individual :term:`observations`.

     The metrics are either emitted per tracked API key, or for everything else without a key tag.